My Portland Photoblog & Themes

 I also like urban planning principles, programs and projects, in part because there are strong parallels to IT enterprise architecture.
 Since Portland has a strong tradition in urban planning, you'll find many examples of completed projects among my photos that pertain to transportation, housing, sustainability, land use planning, and so forth.
 If you're interested, you can read my 2020 public testimony in support of Portland's Residential Infill Project (RIP).
 Be advised, it's lengthy and includes some word salad.

 When I first moved to Portland from Anchorage in 1980, I was impressed with the completed urban infrastructure projects that I saw when I worked downtown.
 The Portland Transit Mall, which opened in 1977, is one example.
 The Vera Katz Eastbank Esplanade, which opened in 2001, is another example.
-Unfortunately, the City of Portland has not properly maintained the esplanade since 2020 [photos].

 Over the past few years, I think Portland has been lagging behind other metro regions in bold new urban infrastructure projects.
 To me, it seems our regional leaders no longer have the vision or ambition to tackle big projects.
 I think analysis-paralysis and death-by-committee have also become factors, not only in Portland, but in other (progressive) west coast cities.